 I’d call this the “Covid exception” at work.
 If the world has mostly reopened by September, I could see theaters pushing back on Disney on PVOD.
 For Black Widow, though?
 They’ll hold their fire.
 They need that giant tentpole.

 While I don’t like predicting the future, I think we can make a few guesses about what happens next.
 First off, I wouldn’t be surprised if more smaller films move around on the calendar.
 And by move, I mean move up into May.
-Again, Disney had billions (potentially) riding on Black Widow; if you have a smaller horror film, action flick or comedy, moving up into may get the best of both worlds: a mostly reopened American hungry to leave the house and a wide open release calendar.
+Again, Disney had billions (potentially) riding on Black Widow; if you have a smaller horror film, action flick or comedy, moving up into May could get the best of both worlds: a mostly reopened America hungry to leave the house and a wide open release calendar.
 Indeed, I wasn’t tracking Wrath of Man, a Jason Statham action film, but it’s now coming out May 7th and released its trailer today.

 These smaller films will get us through June.
-We can officially say that Q2 of 2020 will be bad for theaters…but starting in Q3 the revenue should be back.
+We can officially say that Q2 of 2020 will be bad for theaters…but starting in Q3, the revenue should be back.
 (Fast 9 opens June 25th.)
-Also, almost all the major theaters chains are fully capitalized through the end of the year.
+Also, almost all the major theater chains are fully capitalized through the end of the year.
 They probably can’t survive until 2022 with no tentpoles, but they can make it through the quarter.

 As for home entertainment, I think that story will have to stabilize somewhere.
 Right now, each streamer/studio has their own plan.
 Netflix skips all extra windows; Comcast has a three week hold back until PVOD, and Disney keeps switching their plans.
-Meanwhile, even Warner Bros will likely be back to “normal” next year.
+Meanwhile, even Warner Bros. will likely be back to “normal” next year.